endoit/siebelScriptsEditor/documentation.md

 ![checkmark](features/documentation/checkmark.PNG)

-The scripts are saved as javascript files with `.js` extension, and an `info.json` is created for each object to store the connection, workspace, siebel object and scripts names.
+The scripts are saved as javascript files with `.js` extension, and an `info.json` file is created for each object to store the connection, workspace, siebel object and scripts names.
 For the individual scripts, the last update from and last push to Siebel timestamp is also stored in `info.json`:

 ![infojson](features/documentation/infojson.PNG)